-The strand conjecture provides a simple, correct and complete model of quantum gravity.
+The strand tangle model provides a simple, correct and complete model of relativistic quantum gravity.

 ● Evaluation of strand quantum gravity